Read the "New Jersey Custody and Support Guide"

 Family matters involving your children are some of the hardest situations you may end up dealing with.
-The New Jersey Child Custody and Support Guide was created by New Jersey Family Law Attorney Tanya Freeman to help parents understand the complexities of child support and child custody.
-We offer free consultations, give our office a call for guidance.
+The New Jersey Child Custody and Support Guide was created by New Jersey Family Law Attorney Tanya L. Freeman to help parents understand the complexities of child support and child custody.
+We offer a consultation, give our office a call for guidance.

 To do this, it will be necessary for both parties to approach the process ready and willing to listen and to speak, to suggest, to debate, and to compromise.
 Having an attorney that you trust to be as committed to your children’s well being as you are – and to foresee problems you won’t – is very important.
 However, there is no substitution for preparation.
 You’re entering a process that will shape the rhythms of your children’s’ lives, and determine your ability to provide for them.
 You need to think through the major issues you will address before you start the process – whether that process takes you to mediation, negotiation, or litigation in a courtroom.